cursorless-dev/cursorless-talon/README.md

 This repository contains the talon side of [Cursorless](https://marketplace.visualstudio.com/items?itemName=pokey.cursorless).

 ## Documentation
 Full documentation can be found in [docs](docs/), or by saying `"cursorless docs"`.
-Once you understand the concepts, you can pull up a cheat cheat for reference using the command `"cursorless help"`.
+Once you understand the concepts, you can pull up a cheatsheet for reference using the command `"cursorless help"`.

 ## Installation
 First, install the dependencies: